-Anatoli Golitsin supported this view.
+Anatoli Golitsin provided information that supported Angleton's view.
 He had worked in some of the same departments as Nosenko but had never met him.
 After being interviewed for several days Nosenko admitted that some aspects of his story were not true.
 For example, Nosenko had previously said he was a lieutenant colonel in the KGB.
 Nosenko confessed that he had exaggerated his rank to make himself attractive to the CIA.
 However, initially he had provided KGB documents that said Nosenko was a lieutenant colonel.
+(8)

 The story was further complicated by the fact that another Soviet KGB defector under FBI control (code name Fedora) corroborated Nosenko's story.
 Therefore, if Nosenko was lying, it meant that Fedora was also a disinformation agent sent to the United States to confuse the security agencies.
 Nosenko was given two lie detector tests by the CIA.
 Both suggested he was lying about Lee Harvey Oswald.

 The CIA now decided to put Nosenko under intense physical physical and psychological pressure.
 This involved him being kept in solitary confinement for 1,277 days.
 A light was left burning in his unheated cell for twenty-four hours a day and he was given nothing to read and his guards were ordered not to speak to him.
 However, Nosenko did not crack and insisted that Oswald was not a KGB agent.
 (9)